Petro Poroshenko: 2019 election

-Post-presidency
+Post-presidency (2019–present)

 In the 2019 Ukrainian parliamentary election, Poroshenko was first on the party list of European Solidarity.

 Police raid at Poroshenko's headquarters and gym

 On 20 December 2019, Ukrainian law enforcement raided both Poroshenko's party headquarters and gym on the orders of President Volodymyr Zelenskyy.
 Hidden cameras and recording devices were found inside the gym's smoke detectors and security alarms.
 According to the State Investigation Bureau, those were allegedly secretly recording and filming Poroshenko's gym clients, some of which are politicians and businessmen.
-Poroshenko and Ihor Kononenko, deputy head of Poroshenko's party, are both owners of said gym and could not be reached for comments.
+Poroshenko and Ihor Kononenko, deputy head of Poroshenko's party, are both owners of the gym and could not be reached for comments.
 The raid was part of two ongoing criminal investigations which are focused on two concerns.
 First, the alleged theft of servers with classified information.
 Second, the alleged tax evasion and money laundering.

-Derkach fragments
+Derkach recordings

-In May 2020, Andrii Derkach, a Ukrainian lawmaker who is aligned with a pro-Russian faction and has links to Russian intelligence, released edited fragments of private phone calls from several years between then-U.S. Vice President Joe Biden (the then-presumptive Democratic nominee for U.S. president, elected president in 2020) and then-President Poroshenko.
+In May 2020, Andrii Derkach, a former Ukrainian lawmaker who is aligned with a pro-Russian faction and has links to Russian intelligence, released edited fragments of private phone calls from several years between then U.S. Vice President Joe Biden (the then-presumptive Democratic nominee for U.S. president, elected president in 2020) and then-President Poroshenko.
 Derkach used the clips to make a series of accusations not supported by the tapes.
 The taped conversations were consistent with official U.S. and European policy at the time and with public statements by Biden and Poroshenko.
 Derkach had met with Rudolph W. Giuliani in December 2019.

 Derkach's maneuver raised questions about foreign interference in the 2020 U.S. elections, and echoed Russian government's interference into the 2016 election.
 Biden's campaign and Poroshenko's political party European Solidarity described Derkach's act (which was publicized by the Russian state-controlled network RT) as a Russian attempt to harm Biden and disparage Ukraine.
-In September 2020, the US Treasury Department sanctioned Derkach "for attempting to influence the U.S. electoral process," alleging he "has been an active Russian agent for over a decade, maintaining close connections with the Russian Intelligence Services."
+In September 2020, the US Treasury Department sanctioned Derkach "for attempting to influence the U.S. electoral process", alleging he "has been an active Russian agent for over a decade, maintaining close connections with the Russian Intelligence Services".